 - Fish Hook: Fish Hook uses Risky Fish, an attack specifically designed to deal maximum damage to Plant, Reptile, and Dusk-type enemies.

-- Piranha: Piranha utilizes Crimson Walker, which is more effective when used on enemies with HP lower than 50%.
+- Piranha: Piranha utilizes Crimson Walker, which is more effective when used on enemies lower than 50% Axie’s HP.

 - Koi: Koi, when combined with another Aquatic card, activates Upstream Swim – a special ability that increases the speed of both cards for two consecutive rounds.
 This provides a great advantage in battle as it can quickly turn the tide against an opponent.